-From engine nacelle components to secondary aerostructures of all sizes, Middle River Aircraft Systems offers its expertise in assisting the start-up of new product lines, reengineering legacy programs, and taking on overflow production capacity.
+From engine nacelle components to secondary aerostructures of all sizes, Middle River Aerostructure Systems offers its expertise in assisting the start-up of new product lines, reengineering legacy programs, and taking on overflow production capacity.

 MRAS can serve as the extension of a partner’s development and integrated product teams – bringing its proven design and engineering resources, manufacturing engineering skills and materials expertise.
 These capabilities are based on MRAS’ decades of collaborative experience with leading aerospace industry aircraft and helicopter manufacturers, enabling the company to deliver both build-to-spec and build-to print-solutions.